-Of course in all campaigns we excluded from the targeting anyone who was already fan of AdEspresso.
+In all campaigns, we excluded from the targeting anyone who was already a fan of AdEspresso.
 This is very important, we don’t want to waste money displaying advertising to people that already liked our Facebook page.

 Ok, here’s the data:

 |Customers Custom Audience||$81.28||2,267||83||$0.979|